Tourism in Estonia: "Vodka tourism"

 "Vodka tourism" is a fast-growing industry in Estonia.
 Estonia has had a long history of vodka manufacturing since the 1700s, and it is considered one of the traditional vodka-producing countries, along with its neighbours.
 After the introduction of a passenger ferry service between the cities of Helsinki and Tallinn in 1968, "vodka tourism" started to emerge, as Finns often travelled to Estonia to get cheaper alcohol.
 However, many Estonians have also travelled to neighbouring countries, especially Latvia, to get even cheaper alcohol.
 This has cost the Estonian government around €30 million in 2017, and the Ministry of Finance has stated that if it continues, it may cause a €20 million "budget hole".
 Additionally, vodka tourism has also caused a negative reputation for Estonia as a tourism destination.

-Impact of COVID-19

-Due to safety and quarantine measures enacted as a result of the COVID-19 pandemic, the decrease in flow of tourists from China was said to have impacted Estonian tourism, despite Chinese visitors counting only 1% of all international tourists in Estonia.
-On 27 September 2021, the Estonian government announced new regulations for travellers entering it: only travellers from the Czech Republic, Hungary, Poland and the Vatican City were allowed to enter without any restrictions.